thosgood/this-weeks-finds/markdown/201-250/week203.md

 resonance!

-Some audiophiles even say this means the best shaped room for listening to music is one with proportions 1:G:G^2^.
+Some audiophiles even say this means the best shaped room for listening to music is one with proportions 1:G:G^2.
 I leave it to you to find the flaw in this claim.
 For more dubious claims, check out the ad for expensive speaker cables at the end of this article.

-KAM theory is definitely cool, but we shouldn\'t rest content with this when skeptics ask if the golden number is all it\'s cracked up to be.
-I figure it\'s part of our job as mathematicians to keep on discovering mind-blowing facts about the golden number.
-A small part, but part: we shouldn\'t give up the field to amateurs!
+KAM theory is definitely cool, but we shouldn't rest content with this when skeptics ask if the golden number is all it's cracked up to be.
+I figure it's part of our job as mathematicians to keep on discovering mind-blowing facts about the golden number.
+A small part, but part: we shouldn't give up the field to amateurs!

 Penrose has done his share.
-His \"Penrose tiles\" take crucial advantage of the self-similarity embodied by the golden number to create nonperiodic tilings of the plane.
-This helped spawn a nice little industry, the study of \"quasicrystals\" with 5-fold symmetry.
-Here\'s a good introduction for mathematicians:
+His "Penrose tiles" take crucial advantage of the self-similarity embodied by the golden number to create nonperiodic tilings of the plane.
+This helped spawn a nice little industry, the study of "quasicrystals" with 5-fold symmetry.
+Here's a good introduction for mathematicians:

 9\) Andre Katz, A short introduction to quasicrystallography, in From